 DCM is most common in large and giant breed dogs, especially males.
 Predisposed breeds include Doberman Pinschers, Dalmatians, Great Danes, Boxers, Newfoundlands, Cocker Spaniels, and Portuguese Water Dogs, and the specific cause of DCM can vary depending on the breed.

 The symptoms of heart failure associated with dilated cardiomyopathy include loss of appetite, pale gums, coughing, difficulty breathing, increased heart rate, weakness, and fainting.
 A swollen abdomen may also be seen in some cases.
+Theophylline for dogs can help with breathing issues.

 3. Congenital Heart Disease